Jon M. Chu: Upcoming projects

 Chu will direct an adaptation of Dr. Seuss's Oh, The Places You'll Go!, produced by Warner Bros.
 Pictures Animation alongside Dr. Seuss Enterprises and Bad Robot Productions.

 In February 2021, it was reported that Chu's next film would be The Great Chinese Art Heist, based on a GQ article by Alex W. Palmer.
 The film would explore a series of museum robberies in Europe where Chinese antiquities were stolen.
 In August, Jimmy O. Yang, Jessica Gao and Ken Cheng were tapped to write the adaptation for Chu to direct.

 In March 2022, it was announced that Chu would be producing (and possibly directing) an animated film based on the children's modeling compound Play-Doh.
 It will be produced by Entertainment One and Hasbro.

 In April 2023, it was revealed that Chu will direct and co-produce a feature film adaptation of Andrew Lloyd Webber and Tim Rice's musical Joseph and the Amazing Technicolor Dreamcoat, a passion project he had been hoping to make for some time, for Amazon MGM Studios and the Really Useful Group.
 It will be produced by Scott Sanders and Mara Jacobs, reuniting with Chu after working with him on In the Heights.

 In August 2024, it was announced that Chu will direct the film adaptation of Britney Spears' memoir The Woman in Me for Universal, re-teaming with Wicked producer Marc Platt on the project.

 In April 2025, Chu became attached to direct the live action adaptation of the video game Split Fiction, with Rhett Reese and Paul Wernick writing the screenplay, Story Kitchen producing, and Sydney Sweeney cast in the lead role.

 In July 2025, it was announced that the live-action Hot Wheels movie in development at Mattel and Warner Bros. would be moving forward with Chu set to direct, and Juel Taylor and Tony Rettenmaier writing the script.

+In 2026, Jeff Sneider reported that Chu was in the mix—alongside Joachim Rønning and directing duo Adil El Arbi and Bilall Fallah—to take the helm of the third installment in the Top Gun franchise.

 Filmmaking style and influences

+Chu is recognized for his high-energy visual style, often blending traditional cinematic techniques with modern digital aesthetics.
+His work frequently features vibrant color palettes and intricately choreographed camera movements that reflect his background in dance and musical theater.
+Critics have noted that his films, such as In the Heights and Crazy Rich Asians, often explore themes of cultural identity, family legacy, and the tension between tradition and modernity.

-Chu has cited a variety of sources as influences on his filmmaking.
-These include the work of Steven Spielberg and John Hughes, as well as Asian-American filmmakers such as Destin Daniel Cretton, Alice Wu and Justin Lin.
-Chu has also cited various films as influences on his directing style, particularly Spielberg's E.T. the Extra-Terrestrial (1982) and musical films such as The Wizard of Oz (1939), Singin' in the Rain (1952), The Sound of Music (1965) and Little Shop of Horrors (1986).
-Chu has also used his own childhood and family experience as a recurring theme through his work, as exemplified by Crazy Rich Asians.
+He has cited a variety of sources as influences on his filmmaking, including the work of Steven Spielberg and John Hughes, as well as Asian-American filmmakers such as Destin Daniel Cretton, Alice Wu, and Justin Lin.
+Chu has particularly mentioned Spielberg's E.T. the Extra-Terrestrial (1982) and classic musicals like Singin' in the Rain (1952) and The Sound of Music (1965) as foundational to his directing style.